felipmiguel/AzureDb.Passwordless/README.md

 The proposed solution is using Azure.Identity library in a way that it retrieves an access token with the correct audience and scope.
 That should be done transparently for the user.
 There are few application scenarios when developers create a database connection explicitly, while ASP.Net Core and Entity Framework are much more common.
 The proposed solution is to create a library that can be used in all scenarios.

-The implication should retrieve an access token just before creating a connection and if is not expired.
+The implication should retrieve an access token before creating a connection, cache the access token, and retrieve a new access token only if it expires.
 Each database driver provides different solutions:

-* Postgresql: Npgsql library provides a mechanism to obtain the password each time there is a physical connection to the database.
-That is [_ProvidePasswordCallback_ delegate](https://www.npgsql.org/doc/api/Npgsql.ProvidePasswordCallback.html?q=ProvidePasswordCallback).
-The library AzureDb.Passwordless.Postgresql provides a class that implements the delegate signature and obtains the password from Azure AD.
+* Postgresql: Npgsql library provides a mechanism to obtain a password periodically.
+That is using NpgsqlDataSourceBuilder and [_UsePeriodicPasswordProvider_ method](https://www.npgsql.org/doc/api/Npgsql.NpgsqlDataSourceBuilder.html#Npgsql_NpgsqlDataSourceBuilder_UsePeriodicPasswordProvider_System_Nullable_Func_Npgsql_NpgsqlConnectionStringBuilder_CancellationToken_ValueTask_System_String____TimeSpan_TimeSpan_).
+The library AzureDb.Passwordless.Postgresql contains a class that provides a callback that obtains the password from Azure AD.
 * Mysql:
   * MySql.Data library provides a mechanism to configure an authentication plugin.
 The library AzureDb.Passwordless.Mysql provides a class that implements the authentication plugin and obtains the password from Azure AD.
 The problem of this library is that the configuration uses old System.Configuration library, which is not supported in .Net Core.
 So, the library is not usable in .Net Core applications.
   This library was tested with Azure Database for MySQL Flexible Server and Azure Database for MySQL Single Server, but **token as password only works in Azure Database for MySQL Single Server**.